isvidalga/atomica-core/40_metodologia/ifo.md

 ## IFO-001

-El IFO nunca constituye una entidad del dominio.
+El IFO pertenece exclusivamente a la Metodología.

 ---